may-bach/Dangai/Dangai Web/public/chapters/prologue/part_3.md

 **Hitsumi:** What's the matter, Ms. Aoki?

-**Aoki:** You wanted to know who’s your head right.
+**Aoki:** You wanted to know who’s your Lead right.

 <p class="centered">Izumi hears voices and turns around lazily towards the class as Aoki gestures toward him.</p>

-**Aoki:** Meet your head, Kurosaki Izumi.
-Kurosaki, meet your assistant, Miyamoto Hitsumi.
+**Aoki:** Meet your Lead, Kurosaki Izumi.
+Kurosaki, meet your Deputy, Miyamoto Hitsumi.

 <p class="centered">As they look at each other, the calm before the storm ensues.</p>